- Subject Examination Policy

 - Obtain a Request for Clinical Clerkship Excused Absence form from the website or from the student’s ETC.

 - Take the completed form to the Clerkship Coordinator FIRST and the Director (or docent, in the case of Docent Rotation or Clinic) for their signatures.
 Do not just leave the form to be signed.
 Student must speak directly to the Rotation Coordinator and Director to obtain their signature.

-All required rotations in Years 3 through 6 that are more than one month in length must be taken as a block.
+All required rotations in Years 3 through 6 that are more than one block in length must be taken consecutively.
 These rotations include: